GolemHerry/homelab/README.md

 <details>
 <summary>3.
 X509 Certifications for <code>https</code></summary>
 It's 2018, always use tls when talking through the Internet!
-I made it with the help of <a href="https://github.com/FiloSottile/mkcert"><code>mkcert</code></a>, a great tool for creating self signed certifications
+I made it with the help of <a href="https://github.com/FiloSottile/mkcert"><code>mkcert</code></a>, a great tool for creating self signed certifications

 You have to run the following command inside the porject root directory
 <pre>